SimplifyJobs/Summer2025-Internships/CONTRIBUTING.md

     }
 ]
 ```
+Once you are finished, submit your internship(s) by creating a **pull-request** (See Below)

+## Editing an Internship
+To edit an internship (changing links, setting as inactive, changing start date, etc.), follow these steps:
+1) Find the corresponding internship's entry in `listings.json`.
+2) Pretend you are adding it as a new internship and follow the instructions above.
+3) Copy and paste the corresponding fields and change whichever ones need to be changed.
+> Please only include the fields specified in the Adding an Internship section **AND the id field**.
+This is how we will make sure your edits replace the only internship.
+4) Submit a pull request as detailed below.

+## Done with Changes?
+Once you're done with your changes, please create a **pull request** (for more information, click [here](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request)).
+We will review your pull request and suggest changes if necessary.

+## Adding to the Markdown Table
-We have a script that runs once daily, which will automatically add your contribution to the appropriate page in a row that looks something like this:
+We have a script that will automatically add your contribution to the appropriate page in a row that looks something like this:
 ```md
 | Company | Bio | Location | Role | Link | Status |
 | --- | --- | --- | --- | --- | --- |